ScaledMarkets/dabl/langref/README.md

 If an environment variable is undefined, DABL generates an error.

+To escape a dollar sign, prefix it with another dollar sign.
+Thus, for example, this sequence is interpreted as the environment variable `abc`:

+`$abc`

+where this is treated as the literal character sequence `$abc`:

+`$$abc`

 ### Built-In Environment Variables

 DABL defines some built-in environment variables that are set by the DABL